qluanl/OnshapeBulkExportConfigurations/README.md

 source .venv/bin/activate

 pip3 install -r requirements.txt
-python3 getNameTags.py
+python3 exportConfigs.py <URL-OF-PART-STUDIO>
 ```

-The script will grab the FIRST part in the part studio, outputting to out/.
+The script will ask you for the part and configuration inputs you want, outputting to out/.

 ## How it works
+(This section needs revision)

 ```
 1. Use the parts endpoint to grab the partID: